permadao/ffp-demo/README.md

 ## Run orderbook case

+If you're not using your own keys, the repos have already provided two test wallets, agents, and test tokens for you.
+Please start from step 5.

-### Set up config
+### 1. Set up config

-Put your ar keyfile object to ./wallets/wallet1.json and ./wallets/wallet2.json.
+Put your ar keyfile object to `./wallets/wallet1.json` and `./wallets/wallet2.json`.

-Must named wallet1.json and wallet2.json.
+Must named `wallet1.json` and `wallet2.json`.

-### Get token airdrop
+### 2. Get token airdrop

 We set $HELLO & $KITTY token for test, you can get those tokens by `airdrop.js`.